 You hired and trained some college students this summer.
-They were great and your hoping to keep them around to help deal with periods you’re understaffed and keep them warm for full-time work again next summer.
+They were great and you’re hoping to keep them around to help deal with periods you’re understaffed and keep them warm for full-time work again next summer.
 So how do you do this?

 The Old Way

-Regardless of your scheduling process most contact centers are dealing with these sorts of dynamic schedules in the same way as 20 years ago, manual intervention.
-Here is an email from one of those students now, Alison with her first quarter schedule… ok cool let me just enter that… ok here is another email asking not to work on Friday’s becomes of tutoring… ok here is another update for his hours over thanksgiving break… and another email with her Q2 schedule… Before you know it your spending three times as much administration efforts on a part-time employee.
+Regardless of your scheduling process, most contact centers are dealing with these sorts of dynamic schedules in the same way as 20 years ago, manual intervention.
+Here is an email from one of those students now, Alison with her first quarter schedule… ok cool, let me just enter that… ok here is another email asking not to work on Friday’s becomes of tutoring… ok here is another update for his hours over Thanksgiving break… and another email with her Q2 schedule… Before you know it your spending three times as much administration efforts on a part-time employee.
 And that’s just one employee.

 The Calabrio Way